RedCoal27/oneiric_tools/readme.md

 ## Before anything

 This datapack is made by \_RedCoal\_ for the OneiricForge map.
-You can use it for your own map, but you had to credit us.
+You can use it for your own map, but you must credit us.

 ## What is this datapack